jbhunt/parallel-pyspin/README.md

 # Installation #
 ## Installing parallel-pyspin ##
 You can install version 0.2.dev2 of this package via pip.
-This version has only been tested superficially.
+This version has been tested, but only lightly.
 If you use it and find a bug feel free to open an issue.
 1. `pip install parallel-pyspin==0.2.dev2`

 You can also install the most recent pre-release version (0.2.dev3) by cloning the repository and running the setup script.
 Be warned, this version is completely untested and only video streaming is supported as of now.